frypatch/The-Price-of-Remembering/book/Notes.md

 Lyra was probably of the Ruarch (see Laniel young again), and sought Aleph's council in order to obtain better conditions for humanity, however the other Ruarch murdered her, so they could retain the status quo.
 This being the final straw for Lanre who then started the rebellion.
 Which is referenced here as a betrayal, the idea that a mere human, a lesser race, would oppose them.

-## Rational behind certain plot choices.
+## RATIONAL BEHIND CERTAIN PLOT CHOICES

 * As Pat doesn't strike me as the sort to write one-dimensional, good-vs-evil characters, it was important to give the Chandrian justification and some form of redemption.
 This is backed up by Denna’s song, which appears to indicate that the Chandrian, or at least some of them, want to set the historical record straight.
 They feel slighted.
 * Though I agree there is some merit that Denna is a Lackless, ( see https://www.reddit.com/r/KingkillerChronicle/comments/1pvew4/is_denna_a_lackless_long_post_spoilers/?utm_source=reddit&utm_medium=usertext&utm_name=KingkillerChronicle&utm_content=t1_e7ityff) I really hope Pat doesn’t opt to go in this direction, and thus ruled it out.